aponsero/PHORAGER/README.md

 This installation workflow will:
 - Set up all required conda environments
-- Download and install databases for:
+- Download and install databases (unless `--conda-only` is specified) for:
   - CheckM2 (≈ 2.9GB)
   - geNomad (≈ 1.4GB)
   - VIBRANT (≈ 11GB)